earlephilhower/arduino-pico/docs/adc.rst

 * Light dependent resistors (LDR), etc.

-Up to 4 analog samples can be recorded by the hardware (``A0`` ... ``A3``), and all recording is done at 16-bit levels (but be aware that the ADC in the Pico will only ever return values between 0...4095).
+Up to 4 (or 8 in the case of the RP2350B) analog samples can be recorded by the hardware (``A0`` ... ``A3``), and all recording is done at 16-bit levels (but be aware that the ADC in the Pico will only ever return values between 0...4095).

 The interface for the ``ADCInput`` device is very similar to the ``I2S`` input device, and most code can be ported simply by instantiating a ``ADCInput``